JetBrains/teamcity-documentation/topics/configuring-connections.md

         6. Instance profile credentials delivered through the Amazon EC2 metadata service.
    {product="tc"}

+7. Tick the **Available for sub-projects** option if you want this connection to be available for all subprojects of the current project.
+8. Tick the **Available for build steps** option to allow choosing this connection in the [AWS Credentials build feature](aws-credentials.md) feature settings.
-7. Test and save the connection.
+9. Test and save the connection.

 Now you can use the credentials provided by this connection in your builds.
 To do that, configure the [AWS Credentials build feature](aws-credentials.md).